 It is the pain and suffering of this world that cleans and purifies the human heart.
 And it is grief that allows you to connect and comprehend the essence of your nature.
-The grief carves out hollows in the vast immensity that is your heart, and there is no limit to the eternity hidden within, do not be afraid to look inside and find out who you truly are.
-The grief is just there to us to help us create more space and remove all that we are not.
+Grief carves out hollows in the vast immensity that is your heart, and there is no limit to the eternity hidden within, so do not be afraid to look inside and find out who you truly are.
+The grief is just there to help us create more space and remove all that we are not.

 Grief is there to continue digging away into that most soft and sacred space, and yes it is painful.
 The grief is carrying away that sensitive dirt to create space in the eternity of your heart.
 To help you create tunnels and terraces, stairways of immaculate elegance, interconnected dwellings for all the peoples of the world.
 And if you do not tire from this digging, if you continue allowing grief to enter each time she knocks on your door, perhaps together you will tunnel pathways into other worlds.

 Plant seeds and grow trees, create beautiful gardens that offer flowers and fruits each season, continue to build roads that lead into eternity.
 Do not think that your heart is the decorated door in the cliff wall, and never take up one’s offer when they present you a seat outside that door.